matszpk/amdcovc/README.md

 * current state of graphics (Current CoreClock,...)
 * minimal and maximal fan speed settings
+* minimal and maximal clocks
-* minimal and maximal clocks and voltages
+* minimal and maximal voltages (only AMD Catalyst mode)
-* current performance level settings
+* current performance level settings (only AMD Catalyst mode)
-* default performance level settings
+* default performance level settings (only AMD Catalyst mode)

+also, in AMDGPU mode:

+* list of possible core clocks
+* list of possible memory clocks

 ### List of parameters